 In this article, we discuss tax-saving opportunities for salaried individuals earning above Rs.25 Lakh and other deductions and exemptions available to them.
 By utilising these options, you can reduce your tax liabilities and increase your disposable income.

-Brief Overview of Taxation for FY 2023-24 (AY 2024-25)
+Brief Overview of Taxation for Tax Year 2026-27 (AY 2027-28)

 The government also offers tax exemptions, deductions, and rebates to encourage people to invest in specific sectors or make charitable contributions.
 To manage finances properly, it is essential to understand the Indian taxation system and follow the rules.